-- Stimulate the liver to drive toxins from the body
+- stimulates the liver to drive stored toxins from the body

-- Promote elimination through the intestines, kidneys and skin
+- promotes elimination through the intestines, kidney and skin

-unique to seaweeds that remove radioactive elements, heavy metals, free radicals and other environmental pollutants.
-Examples are:
+- Seaweeds contain special bio-cctive compounds, unique to seaweeds (not available in land plants) which remove radioactive elements, heavy metals, free radicals and other environmental pollutants.
+Examples include:

-- Alginates (remove environmental toxins & radioactive particles)
+- Alginates (which remove environmental toxins & radioactive particles)

-- Fucoidan (controls the growth of pathogenic bacteria, fungi & viruses - kills cancer cells without harm to normal cells and prevent tumour spread, metastasis)
+- Fucoidan (which controls the growth of pathogenic bacteria, fungi & viruses, and has been shown to inhibit the growth of cancer cells without harming normal cells and prevent tumours spreading, or metastasizing)

 - Laminarin (potential modulator of intestinal metabolism) and Lignan (phytonutrients high in antioxidants that may help regulate hormone levels).

-Soluble fibre can be distinguished by its ability to form viscous gels in the intestinal tract.
-Insoluble fibre is instead characterised by its bulking capacity.
-Both forms of fibre share the ability to bind water or mineral cations and may be used by colonic microflora as fermentable substrate to provide prebiotic benefits & facilitate binding, lubrication & evacuation of toxins - thus working together to keep the body clean.
+- Seaweeds have high combinations of multi-functional, soluble plant fibers.
+Soluble fiber has the ability to form viscous gels in the intestinal tract whereas insoluble fiber is instead characterised by its bulking capacity.
+Both forms of fiber can bind water or minerals, which can be used by colonic microflora as a fermentable substrate, to provide prebiotic benefits & facilitate binding, lubrication & evacuation of toxins.
 A study of the fecal flora of Japanese women showed that high seaweed intake increases the good bacteria in the gut.

-help get rid of the free radicals.
-Snacking on seaweed might give your liver a welcome antioxidant boost and also decrease fat deposits in the liver, according to New York University's Langone Medical Center."
-A study published in the November 2012 issue of the journal "Food Chemistry" found that certain seaweeds may improve liver function by decreasing cholesterol and triglyceride levels and providing antioxidant benefits.
+- Seaweeds are rich in antioxidants, anti-viral, anti-parasitic & anti-fungal properties which help to eliminate free radicals.
+According to New York University’s Langone Medical Center, snacking on seaweed might give your liver a welcome antioxidant boost and also decrease fat deposits in the liver.
+A study published in the November 2012 issue of the journal ‘Food Chemistry’, found that certain seaweeds may improve liver function by decreasing cholesterol and triglyceride levels, and providing antioxidant benefits.

-REDS: high in prebiotic fibres and anti-viral/ fungal/ parasitic/ septic/ inflammatory properties.
+- REDS: high in prebiotic fibers and anti-viral/ fungal/ parasitic/ septic/ inflammatory properties.

-GREENS: high in chlorophyll & high quality fibres
+- GREENS: high in chlorophyll & high quality fibers

 Disclaimer: This material is provided for educational purposes only and IS NOT intended as a substitute for professional medical advice, diagnosis, or treatment.
 This information is generic and may not include the latest research.
 We encourage you to do your own research and discuss your findings with a qualified health practitioner who can help you validate the outcomes in the context of your specific & individual health situation.